dushyantsinghpawar/Breast_cancer_analysis/README.md

 The project results, including model performances and visualizations, can be found in the notebook.

 ## Acknowledgments
-- This project is part of the [Course Name] at [Your University Name].
+- This project is part of the Machine Learning Course at UNCCharlotte.
-- The dataset was graciously provided by [Professor Name], who also serves as the instructor for the course.
+- The dataset was graciously provided by Dr. Hongfei Xue, who also serves as the instructor for the course.

 Feel free to contribute, report issues, or provide feedback.
 Happy coding!